nesdoug/SPEZ/Readme.txt

       palette and shift and flipping to those selected
     - fixed a rounding error
     - added slider bars for color
+1.3 - fixed tilemap image zoom code that cut of 1/2
+      a pixel at the top and left, that effected exported pictures also.
+    - fixed bug, double clicking in a dialogue box caused a mouse event on the tilemap below it.
+    - added hotkeys to change the tileset-number keys 1 and 2

 Note, the RLE is a special compression format that I wrote,